The Psychiatric Trainees'

 member per division must be a pre-membership psychiatric trainee.

-from Hong Kong, one Medical Student SA, one Foundation Doctor SA,
+London Division, one Medical Student SA, one Foundation Doctor

-one Carer observer, and one Service User observer.
-The immediate
+SA, one Carer observer, and one Service User observer.
+The

 Elections are held in half of the